kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animatefcoffee shop website with HTML CSS and JavaScript
+Antefcoffee shop website with HTML CSS and JavaScript